-Not all plumbing issues require a professional.
+Not all plumbing problems require a professional.
 There are some that you can take care of yourself and save money on repair costs.
 Here are some common plumbing problems that you can easily fix in your own home:

 A jammed garbage disposal is a common occurrence that’s usually simple to fix.
 First, turn off the disposal and press the reset button located at the bottom of its exterior.
 Switch the disposal back on to see if the unit will run normally.
 If not, turn the disposal off, and insert an Allen wrench into the hole in the center of the disposal near the reset button.
 Work it back and forth until the motor frees up.
 If it doesn’t, you may need a replacement.